Cedar Hill (Barstow, Maryland)

 Cedar Hill is a historic home located on 75 acre at Barstow, Calvert County, Maryland, United States.
 It is one of the few remaining cruciform dwelling houses existing in Maryland, built in the 18th century that is typical of 17th-century architecture.
 It is a 1 1/2-story house with a 2-story porch tower, built of brick laid in Flemish bond.
-It is now operated as a bed and breakfast, meeting hall, and retreat center.
+It is now operated as a private farm and home to a variety of livestock such as cattle, swine and chickens.

 Cedar Hill was listed on the National Register of Historic Places in 1973.